MicrosoftDocs/architecture-center/docs/guide/azure-sandbox/azure-sandbox.md

   - SQL Server Management Studio pre-installed
   - MySQL Workbench pre-installed
 - Leverage a pre-configured SQL Server Virtual Machine
-- Leverage a pre-configured Azure SQL Database
+- Leverage a pre-configured Azure SQL Database using privatge endpoints
-- Leverage a pre-configured Azure MySQL Flexible Server
+- Leverage a pre-configured Azure MySQL Flexible Server using private endpoints

-## Prerequisites

-Get your [prerequisites](https://github.com/Azure-Samples/azuresandbox#prerequisites) in place, including:

-- Identify an Azure Active Directory tenant
-- Identify an Azure subscription
-- Create Azure RBAC role assignments
-- Create a service principal
-- Configure your client environment

-## Components

-[Deploy](https://github.com/Azure-Samples/azuresandbox#perform-default-sandbox-deployment) #AzureSandbox.
-You can deploy all the #AzureSandbox configurations, or just the ones you need, including:

-- Shared services virtual network, bastion and Active Directory domain controller
-- Application virtual network, Windows Server jumpbox, Linux jumpbox and Azure Files file share
-- SQL Server virtual machine
-- Azure SQL Database
-- Azure Database for MySQL Flexible Server
-- Azure Virtual WAN and point-to-site VPN

-## Use cases
+### Use cases

-\#AzureSandbox is ideal for accelerating Azure projects.
+A sandbox is ideal for accelerating Azure projects.
 After your sandbox environment is deployed, you can add your own services and capabilities and use it in a variety of ways, including:

 - Self-learning
 - Hackathons